 - Produce and provide systematic information on corruption and the ACC through information; education and campaign materials.

-The ACC has the duty to mobilize and foster public support from civil society in the fight against corruption and works closely with the government, Civil Society and private institutions.
-The fight against corruption is not for the ACC alone but for everyone.
+The Commission also has the responsibility to mobilize and foster public support from civil society in the fight against corruption.
+This calls for closer anti-corruption collaboration with the Government, Civil Society and the private institutions.
+The fight against corruption can only be won with the support and efforts of everyone.

 The function of corruption prevention is undertaken by the Prevention Department.
 The Department is responsible for providing technical and advisory services to public and private sector institutions with the objective of preventing the occurrence of corruption.

-The Department also sits on various Standing and Ad hoc Committees to enhance transparency and accountability in the delivery of public services.
-In this regard the Department is divided into three Units namely: Institutional Advisory; Corruption Prevention Operations, and; Research.
+The Department also sits on various Standing and Ad hoc Committees to enhance compliance of rules and regulations through transparent and accountable systems in the delivery of public services.

 Human Resource and Administration